Laura Chinchilla: 2010 presidential campaign

-President of Costa Rica
+Presidency (2010–2014)

 Political capital

 Chinchilla took office with the National Liberation Party holding 24 of the Legislative Assembly's 57 seats, giving her party a plurality.
 It attempted to reelect Luis Gerardo Villanueva as the assembly's president in violation of procedure, resulting in Juan Carlos Mendoza García of the Citizen's Action Party taking the position.
 Chinchilla had a mixed relationship with the legislature, feuding with both the opposition and with members of her own party.
 Political researcher Constantino Urcuyo estimated that only 12 members of the legislature were allied with her.
 One year into her term, Chinchilla rejected Mendoza's proposal to raise congressional pay, causing the coalition government to break down.

 Chinchilla did not have a strong political base among her constituents while president, even from voters within her own party.
 Much of her political capital was contingent on her association with Arias.
 When she diverged from his policy positions, she lost his backing as well as that of his supporters.

 Chinchilla's leadership was challenged in 2011 when Arias's brother, Rodrigo Arias Sánchez, announced his candidacy for president in the 2014 general election.
 Making such an announcement shortly after Chinchilla took office was seen as a criticism of her leadership.
 This dispute caused legislators in the National Liberation Party to split into factions, with Arias supporters demanding changes in Chinchilla's administration.